consoledotdev/home/content/interviews/codesee-shanea-leven.md

 ### Find out more

-[CodeSee](https://www.codesee.io/) is a tool for developers to visually map their codebase.
+[CodeSee](https://www.codesee.io/) is a tool for developers to visualize their codebase.
 The beta release was featured in the [Console newsletter](https://console.dev) on 22 Apr 2021.
+It was also featured as an "Interesting Tool" on 30 Sep 2021 and 25 Aug 2022.
 This interview was conducted on 16 Apr 2021.